Jack Henry Rapid Transfers - Frequently Asked Questions

 What about cross-border money movement?

-This feature will not be included in the initial launch of Jack Henry Rapid Transfers.
-However, this is on the product team’s radar, as we acknowledge the challenges this presents for end users.
+This feature supports domestic me-to-me transactions only.
+However, this capability is being discussed as we acknowledge the challenges this presents for end users.

 Are Jack Henry Rapid Transfers irrevocable?